OwenCochell/cursepy/docs/source/collec_simp.rst

 This section contains documentation on how to use the 'HandlerCollection' class!
-This is a general guide that will show you how to do basic operations, and the types of calls you can make to get CurseForge information.
+This is a general guide that will show you how to do basic operations, and the types of calls you can make to get information from CurseForge.

 HandlerCollection
 =================